UnidentifiedFox/tls-fragmentation/README.md

 TLS Fragmentation Through a SOCKS5 Proxy Server for DPI Circumvention

-For a detailed explanation of the technique, read the [full article](https://upb-syssec.github.io/blog/2023/record-fragmentation/) by Niklas Niere.
+For a detailed explanation of the technique, read the [article](https://upb-syssec.github.io/blog/2023/record-fragmentation/) by Niklas Niere.

 ## How It Works